Great stories happen at Iowa

 Back home, rooted in family medicine

-David Janssen graduated from the University of Iowa with a medical degree and returned to his roots in northwest Iowa to practice family medicine.
+David Janssen, who graduated from MOC-Floyd Valley High School in Orange City, received a medical degree from the University of Iowa and returned to his roots in northwest Iowa to practice family medicine.
 He says his goal is to take care of residents, so the community can thrive.

 A man standing in the stands of a basketball court